The Life Cycle of a Skincare Item

 Freight and shipping are one of our biggest sources of emissions.
 That’s why one of our goals outlined in this year’s Sustainability Report is to reduce per unit GHG emissions by 10% by prioritizing domestic production and energy-efficient transportation methods.

 The environmental impact of a product doesn’t end once it’s formulated, packaged up, and shipped out, though.
 Even something as basic as a cleanser can have an impact while we’re using it since it requires rinsing with water (washing your face for 60 seconds with the faucet running can waste up to 3 gallons).
-Masks, facial peels, and body wash….any rinse-off product whose ingredients cannot be broken down by wastewater treatments, like synthetic fragrance, goes down the faucet and into our oceans.
+Face masks, facial peels, and body wash….any rinse-off product whose ingredients cannot be broken down by wastewater treatments, like synthetic fragrance, goes down the faucet and into our oceans.
 Unfortunately, these chemicals can accumulate in the tissues of fish and affect marine life.

 END OF LIFE